TV Magicians and Their Off The Shelf Tricks

 Watch five great videos of magicians making magic their own...

-👋 Hello, I’m Rory and welcome to a ✨ once-a-month-free-edition ✨ of the Only Ideas Club.
-Each week I humbly tackle magicians' topics based on my experience writing for shows like Netflix’s Magic For Humans, Dynamo, Troy, Neil Patrick Harris, and my five-year-old neighbour’s school talent show act.
+👋 Hello, I’m Rory and welcome to a ✨ once-a-month-free-edition ✨ of The Magic Newsletter.
+This email is going out to 1,048 lovely subscribers.
+Each week, I humbly tackle magic topics based on my experience writing on shows like Netflix’s Magic For Humans, Dynamo, Troy, Neil Patrick Harris, and my five-year-old neighbour’s school talent show act.

-If you’re not a paid subscriber, here’s what you missed in Jan:
+If you’re not a paying subscriber, here’s what you missed in Jan: